Files for download

 Joel Frederiksen is a bass singer and lutenist living in Munich, Gemany.
 He has performed with leaders in the early music world including Emma Kirkby, Jordi Savall, Paul O’Dette and Stephen Stubbs, and with the ensembles Musica fiata, Freiburger Barockorchester, Josquin Capella, Ensemble Gilles Binchois and Huelgas Ensemble.
 Joel studied voice and lute in New York and Michigan, where he received his master’s degree, working closely with early music specialist Dr. Lyle Nordstrom.
 From 1990 to 1999 he was a member of two distinguished ensembles for early music in the United States, The Waverly Consort and the Boston Camerata.
 As a singer who plays the lute and archlute, Joel Frederiksen is a leading interpreter of music by the English lutenist songwriters and of early Italian Baroque music.
 His wide-ranging basso profundo voice and expressive performances have earned him worldwide acclaim.

 For many years Joel Frederiksen has dedicated himself intensively to his speciality, the self-accompanied lute song.
-After moving to Germany, he established Ensemble Phoenix Munich in 2003 for the recording of his first solo CD Orpheus, I am, a programme of Renaissance and early Baroque music from England, Italy and France.
-Ensemble Phoenix Munich specializes in music from the Renaissance and Baroque, presenting highly focused programs related to specific themes (Fire--Passion in English Lute Song) or composers (Author of Poetry and Song: Thomas Campion).
-Excursions into the early music of Joel Frederiksen's home country, The United States of America, resulted in the highly praised harmonia mundi CD, Rose of Sharon (Billboard Top Ten, 2011 release), and the program 1621: Music of the Mayflower (premiere September 2012; music of the Pilgrims, including Native American singers and dancers).
+After moving to Germany, he established Ensemble Phoenix Munich for the 2003 recording of the CD Orpheus, I am, a program of Renaissance and early Baroque music from England, Italy and France.
+In 2007 Joel Frederiksen and Ensemble Phoenix Munich founded the early music series „Between Mars and Venus“ in the Bavarian National Museum in Munich.
+Their programs are known for their originality and quality, and have received glowing reviews from the press and generous support from the public.
+In four concerts a season they have explored English, Italian, French and German repertoires from the Renaissance and Baroque.
+Excursions into the early music of Joel Frederiksen's home country, The United States of America, resulted in the highly praised harmonia mundi CD, Rose of Sharon (Billboard Top Ten, 2011 release), and the programs 1621: Music of the Mayflower and Wondrous Free.
+Music of Central and South America was presented in Canciones de Navidad.
+In the interest of expanding the repertoire, pieces have been commissioned for early instruments and voice.
+The core of the ensemble is made up of well-known experts in the field of early music, but the personell varies according to the project.
+Distinguished guests over the past 9 seasons include Dame Emma Kirkby, Prof. Kammersänger Michael Schopper, Dr. Vladimir Ivanoff, Stephan van Dyke, Dr. Lyle Nordstrom, and Prof. Michael Eberth.